 Borrowers who don’t qualify for deferment, but are still struggling financially, may be able to apply for forbearance, but would likely be responsible for paying the interest that accrues.

 Fellows who are interested in pursuing a career in public health may also consider the Public Service Loan Forgiveness program .
 In that program, borrowers who work for a qualifying non-profit establishment, may be able to get their loans forgiven after 10 years of income-based payments.

 8. Trying to Save

-Once you have a cushion for emergencies, consider contributing to a online retirement account, such as a traditional or Roth IRA.
+Once you have a cushion for emergencies, consider contributing to a retirement account, such as a traditional or Roth IRA.
 The power of compound interest means investing early can translate into gains over time.
-The longer your money is invested, the more time it potentially has to grow and withstand any volatility.
+The longer money is invested, the more time it potentially has to grow and withstand any volatility.

 9. Considering Passive Income

-You probably don’t have much extra time to take on a side hustle.
+As a fellow, you probably don’t have much extra time to take on a side hustle.
 If you’re looking for ways to potentially boost your pay, consider looking into low-effort side hustles as sources of passive income, which can allow you to earn money without investing much time or energy.